omnilaboratory/OmniBOLT-spec/OmniBOLT-04-HTLC-and-Payment-Routing.md

 ```

-ach node has multiple asset channels, it can simultaneously send out transactions，and wait fot the counter party to response.
+A node has multiple asset channels, it can simultaneously send out transactions， and wait for the counterparty to respond.

 ## update_add_htlc

 `update_add_htlc` consists of two rounds of signing sub-transactions to forward an HTLC to the remote peer.
 Users should compare it to [`update_add_htlc`](https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md#adding-an-htlc-update_add_htlc) in `lightning-rfc`.

-Please note that the payment infomation are all encoded in transaction hex.
+Please note that the payment information is all encoded in transaction hex.

 1. type: -40 (AddHTLC)